Feb 6 1999

 I was nervous as I walked up the aisle.
 I don’t know why.
-It could have been the fact that all eyes were now on me, and I have never felt comfortable with that.
+It could have been that all eyes were now on me, and I had never felt comfortable with that.
 Or maybe the enormity of the commitment we were about to make to each other had just fallen square on my slim brown shoulders.
 The weight of which lifted the minute my eyes met Brens.
 Like mine, his were full of tears.
 As soon as I saw him, I knew everything would be all right.

 Then it was my dad’s turn.
 A man of few words, especially in public, I knew he was nervous.
 He stood, raised his glass and said, ‘Callie and Brendan, the sun shone on you both today.
-I hope it shines on you for the rest of your lives together.’
+I hope it shines on you together for the rest of your lives.’
 Bren and I cried.
 It was the perfect speech.
 One my husband and I would reminisce about many times in the years that followed.

 We laughed and danced the night away, and at one stage, my brother-in-law Mike, stripped naked and ran across the stage to a look of bemusement from the DJ and loud applause from the guests.
 Jordi, one of the little flower girls and daughter of the stripper, gathered up his clothes and gave them back to him, telling him ‘matter of factly’ to put them back on, to even more applause.
 Bren and I left sometime after midnight — the honeymoon had begun.

 You & Me song; our song, according to Deb, she suggested it as our reception song.
 It played as we joined our family and friends for the first time as a married couple.